hugorbarbosa/cpp-project-template/README.md

 This project contains this [CONTRIBUTING](./CONTRIBUTING.md) file, just for demonstration purposes, that can be used as an example for another project.
 In that project, this section could have the following phrase:

 "We welcome contributions to this project!
 There are many ways to contribute, from reporting bugs to suggesting features and submitting code.
-For more details, please see the [contributing guide](./CONTRIBUTING.md) for details on how to contribute to this project."
+For more details on how to contribute to this project, please see the [contributing guide](./CONTRIBUTING.md)."

 ## Future work

 List of tasks to be done in the future:

 - Improvements:
-    - Fix code issues reported by clang-tidy.
     - Use `target_compile_options` instead of `add_compile_options`.
 - Code quality tools:
     - Add address, memory, thread and undefined behavior sanitizers.